All our Instruments are built according to the old Spanish technique

-The Slots including the nut, and the shape are cut by CNC.
+The slots including the nut, and the shape are cut by CNC.
 That guarantees the perfect position, hides the fret ends and allows the nut to become part of the fretboard for better sounding open strings.

 We bend our sides on a self-made bending machine with a very accurate temperature limit for each different kind of wood and “bake” them until they become harder and stay in shape.

-One advantage of using a Solera for construction is the tension free assemble of the Sides and Soundboard.
-After being bent the Sides are trimmed and glued into the slots in the heel, and then fixed to the top with small individual blocks.
+One advantage of using a solera for construction is the tension free assemble of the sides and soundboard.
+After being bent the sides are trimmed and glued into the slots in the heel, and then fixed to the top with small individual blocks.

 The bridge is cut of a quarter sawn piece of ebony.
-It is slotted in a way that the string is held even if you remove the Pin and ramped that the string is guided to the Saddle with a soft break angle.
-It will never happen to any of our Guitars that the string will pop a Pin out.
-You could play our guitars even with no Pin in the Bridge.
-We use the Pins as fine-tuning like different materials for nut and saddle, not for fixing the strings in place.
+It is slotted in a way that the string is held even if you remove the pin and ramped that the string is guided to the saddle with a soft break angle.
+It will never happen to any of our guitars that the string will pop a pin out.
+You could play our guitars even with no pin in the bridge.
+We use the pins as fine-tuning like different materials for nut and saddle, not for fixing the strings in place.

-We’ve invented this unique Cutaway for structural and esthetical reasons.
+We’ve invented this unique cutaway for structural and esthetical reasons.
 The idea is to change the angle formed by the slot in the heel to the central axis from nearly right angled to obtuse angled, and at the same time switched the position of the slot about 25mm on the top side facing the sound hole.
 As a result the heel is extended, due to its shape and the angle in a very special and ergonomically way.
 The advantages are that the heel cap could be normal sized, but the side is still straight and does not have to be bent in a 3rd degree.
 This simple trick keeps the normal sized and shaped heel, removes any tension of a twist-bended side and at the same time provides great access till the 20th fret.

-Within the years the “Barbera Soloist” became our favorite Pickup for steel string and nylon string guitars.
-The focused tonal clarity, string to string balance and incredible power of projection it provides is truly a game changer for live performance with an acoustic guitar.
+Within the years the “Barbera Soloist” has become our favourite Pickup for steel string and nylon string guitars.
+The focused tonal clarity, string to string balance and incredible power of projection it provides is truly a game changer for live performances with an acoustic guitar.
 Its design is very different from usual under saddle pickups, as it is an engineered saddle which contains micro electro acoustic structures within the saddle.

 Soloist pickups reject microphonic body noise, (finger noise squeeks, bumps, thumps, extreme low end boominess etc.) the elimination of this non musical noise in the amplified signal provides an extremely high level of clarity and tonal purity in the amplified sound.
 It also greatly decreases feedback sensitivity.

 The saddles do not alter or detract from the guitar's acoustic sound.
-A passive installation allows for a wide range of external preamps to also be used or for preamp free usage when plugging into a guitar amplifier.
+A passive installation allows for a wide range of external preamps to also be used or for preamp free usage when plugged into a guitar amplifier.